 Here, perhaps, we come to something a little more precise.
-Beside the categorical attack on certain definite dogmas of the Catholic Church (which it is not proposed to minimize or even to defend in these pages,) it ought not to escape observation that the Waldensian denial, of the right to punish crime, simply contemplated such a state of anarchy as is contrary to all sane ideals of good government, and as such could not fail of condemnation by lawful authority.
-The creed of the Albigensians, as far as it can be traced, contained far more numerous elements to which exception might be taken by unprejudiced political economists of any period.
-Their most important tenets were as follows: -
+Beside the categorical attack on certain definite dogmas of the Catholic Church (which it is not proposed to minimise or even to defend in these pages,) it ought not to escape observation that the Waldensian denial, of the right to punish crime, simply contemplated such a state of anarchy as is contrary to all sane ideals of good government, and as such could not fail of condemnation by lawful authority.

+The creed of the Albigensians, as far as it can be traced, contained far more numerous elements to which exception might be taken by

-I. There are two Churches, the one merciful - the Albigensian Church of Christ, which retains that faith within which every one is saved and without which no one can be saved: the other - the merciless Church of Rome, which is the Mother of Fornication, the Temple of the Devil, the Synagogue of Satan, within which every one is irretrievably damned.
+Biblioth.
+Patrum.
+Op.
+Bernard Fontiscaldensis.
+Contra Valdenses et Arianos.
+I. There are two Churches, the one merciful the Albigensian Church of Christ, which retains that faith within which every one is saved and without which no one can be saved: the other the merciless Church of Rome, which is the Mother of Fornication, the Temple of the Devil, the Synagogue of Satan, within which every one is irretrievably damned.

 II.
 There are two Gods: the One Good, the other evil.
-The evil god is the Devil and Satan : who created the Old Testament and all things visible and corporeal, and is the god, maker and prince of this world : the Good God is the Creator of all things invisible and incorporeal.
+The evil god is the Devil and Satan: who created the Old Testament and all things visible and corporeal, and is the god, maker and prince of this world: the Good God is the Creator of all things invisible and incorporeal.

 III.
-All the Sacraments of the Catholic Church are vain and unprofitable : excepting Penance and Confirmation.
+All the Sacraments of the Catholic Church are vain and unprofitable: excepting Penance and Confirmation.